dedis/cothority/cosi/README.md

 # CoSi

-This package provides functionality to request and verify collective signatures as well as run a standalone server for collective signing.
+This package provides functionality to request and verify collective signatures as well as run a standalone server for handling collective signing requests.

 ## Getting Started